GPlaha/Bunny-Project/readme.md

 Remove the population limit and see how many bunnies your program can handle

 Allow the user to hit the 'k' key to initiate a mass rabbit cull! which causes half of all the rabbits to be killed (randomly chosen).

+## Decisions
+Some decisions i made regarding the project were to do the main functions in such a way that i could look at them and see if they have been completed.
+So i could look at the spec required and essentially tick everything off.
+Secondly the spec required half the bunnies to die, but it had to be chosen randomly.
+To do this randomly the process i followed was to choose a random bunny from the array and delete it.
+Repeat the process until the bunny list has been halved.